HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 In addition to processing Proposals made asynchronously outside of meetings, each Circle will also hold regular ***"Governance Meetings"*** to enact the Circle’s Governance Process in real time.

-The Circle's Secretary is accountable for scheduling its Governance Meetings.
-In addition to any regularly-scheduled Governance Meetings of the Circle, the Secretary must schedule special Governance Meetings promptly upon request of any Circle Member.
+The Circle's Secretaris is accountable for scheduling its Governance Meetings.
+In addition to any regularly-scheduled Governance Meetings of the Circle, the Secretaris must schedule special Governance Meetings promptly upon request of any Circle Member.
 The requester may further specify an intention for a special Governance Meeting and any limits on what the meeting may change.
 This may include focusing the meeting on a specific Tension, or limiting it to only modifying certain Roles.
 In that case, the authority of that special Governance Meeting is constrained to only processing Proposals for the stated intent, and only making changes within the stated limits.

 #### 5.4.1 Attendance

 All Circle Members of a Circle may participate in its Governance Meetings.
-The acting Facilitator and Secretary may also participate even if they are not Circle Members of the Circle.
+The acting Facilitator and Secretaris may also participate even if they are not Circle Members of the Circle.
 In that case, they become temporary Circle Members for the duration of the meeting.

 As a Circle Rep for a Circle, you may invite any Partner to join the Governance Meeting of any Circle immediately containing your Circle.
 You may only extend this invitation to one Partner at a time, and only to aid in the processing of a specific Tension affecting the Circle you represent.
 You must sense this Tension yourself as well, and believe it makes sense to process in the Circle.
 Your invited guest becomes a temporary Circle Member for the duration of the meeting, or until you withdraw the invitation.
 Your guest may represent your Circle along with you in the meeting, but only while processing that specific Tension.